What Can You Do with a Graphic Design Degree? Exploring Your Options

 What do you learn in a Graphic Design program?

-Motion graphics, animation, design theory, project management and portfolio development are some of the main learning objectives in Rasmussen College’s Graphic Design program.
+Motion graphics, animation, design theory, project management and portfolio development are some of the main learning objectives in Rasmussen University’s Graphic Design program.
 Courses like the Business of Digital Media, Interactive Publishing and Digital Effects teach a broad base of knowledge that would be useful all across business and marketing fields.